 - California Planning Roundtable Memorial Scholarships (3): $1,000 each.
 These scholarships are sponsored by the California Planning Roundtable in memory of distinguished planners.

-- Planners4Health: $1,000.
-This scholarship is sponsored by the Planners4Health Initiative of the American Planning Association California Chapter and is intended for students with demonstrated studies or projects focused on healthy communities.
+- Planners4Health Scholarship: $1,000.
+This scholarship is sponsored by the Planners4Health Initiative of the APA California and is intended for students with demonstrated studies or projects focused on healthy communities.

-- Russell Fey Scholarship: $1,000.
+- Russell Fey Memorial Scholarship: $2,000.
 The Central Section contributes this award to honor Russell Fey, founding faculty member for the planning program at Fresno State University.
 The Section encourages consideration of students from the Central Valley for this award.

 - Ted Holzem Memorial Scholarship: $1,000.
-This scholarship is sponsored in honor of Ted Holzem, a planner in the Sacramento Valley Section and CPF board member.
+This scholarship is sponsored in honor of Ted Holzem, a planner in the Sacramento Valley Section and former CPF Board member.

 - Virginia Viado Memorial Scholarship: $1,000.
-This scholarship is sponsored in honor of Virginia Viado, a planner in the Los Angeles area and CPF board member.
+This scholarship is sponsored in honor of Virginia Viado, a planner in the Los Angeles area and former CPF Board member.

-- Richard H. Weaver Scholarship: $2,000.
-This scholarship is sponsored by Richard H. Weaver, a well-known California planner and past president of the CPF.
+- Richard H. Weaver Memorial Scholarship: $2,000.
+This scholarship is sponsored in honor of Richard H. Weaver, a well-known California planner and past CPF President.

-- Frank Wein Scholarship: $1,000.
-This scholarship is co-sponsored by the California Chapter of the American Planning Association in honor of Frank Wein.
-Frank was a past California Chapter APA Board member, past CPF president, adjunct faculty at Cal Poly Pomona, and a highly regarded planner.
+- Frank Wein Memorial Scholarship: $1,000.
+This scholarship is co-sponsored by APA California in honor of Frank Wein who was a past California Chapter APA Board member, past CPF President, adjunct faculty at Cal Poly Pomona, and a highly regarded planner.